Graham Leonard: Ordination in the Roman Catholic Church

-After his retirement Leonard eventually left the Church of England to become a Roman Catholic.
+After his retirement Leonard left the Church of England to become a Roman Catholic.
 On 23 April 1994 he was conditionally ordained as a priest (but not as a bishop) in the Roman Catholic Church.
 Although the Roman Catholic Church does not recognise the validity of Anglican ordinations, Leonard's ordination was conditional due to there being "prudent doubt" about his previous ordination in the Church of England, because at Leonard's own consecration in 1964 a bishop of an Old Catholic church of the Union of Utrecht (whose own ordination as a bishop was recognised as valid by the Roman Catholic Church) was among the bishops who consecrated him.
 This eased his reception into the Roman Catholic Church, although his claim that he was legitimately a bishop and his request for a personal prelature were rejected.

 Leonard stated that he was not first ordained a deacon in the Roman Catholic Church and that Pope John Paul II's personal instruction was that he should be ordained immediately to the priesthood sub conditione.
 He was later appointed a papal chaplain with the title Monsignor and then a prelate of honour by the Pope on 3 August 2000.

 Family

-Leonard was the brother-in-law to the academic Michael Swann (Lord Swann of Coln St Denys) and Hugh Swann, cabinet maker to Elizabeth II of the United Kingdom, having married their sister, Priscilla Swann, in 1943.
+Leonard married Priscilla Swann in 1943, and was therefore the brother-in-law to the academic Michael Swann and Hugh Swann, cabinet maker to Elizabeth II of the United Kingdom.
 He and his wife had two sons.